The Ultimate HIIT Workout With Weights For An Intense Session

 Your target heart rate during the “on” intervals in HIIT workouts is usually 85% of your max heart rate or higher.

-If your heart rate isn’t getting high enough, you might need to either increase your weights or try to shift to more compound exercises that involve multiple major muscle groups.
+If your heart rate isn’t getting high enough, you might need to either increase your weights or shift to more compound exercises involving multiple major muscle groups.

-Examples of good compound strength training exercises for HIIT workouts with weights include squats, step-ups, deadlifts, lunges and split squats, and military presses.
+Examples of good compound strength training exercises for HIIT workouts with weights include squats, step-ups, deadlifts, lunges, split squats, burpees with a medicine ball, and military presses.

 The Ultimate HIIT Workout With Weights